ayu853/Satellite-Imagery-Based-Property-Valuation-/README.md

 5. 24117032_final: Final predictions on test(2).csv
 6. 24117032_report: Final project report.
+7. Property_Valuation_without_images.ipynb: Model without using images that is using lat and long as numerical data.

 # Running the Prediction
 To generate predictions on the test set using the saved model: